diogof19/DISS/README.md

 3. Select the option of ___“Install Plugin from Disk”___ (see the following image);
 4. Search the folder where you place the **plugin distribution** and select its **.zip** folder depending of your IntelliJ IDE version ([LiveRef-2021.zip](./LiveRef-IntelliJ-2021.zip) or [LiveRef-2022.zip](./LiveRef-IntelliJ-2022.zip));
 5. Then, IntelliJ will install the plugin.

+For 2021 version, there a few extract steps in order to be able to use the tool for Extract Method and Extract Class after installing:
+1. Go to the ***“Configuran Panel”*** menu;
+2. Go to the ***“ML Refactorings”*** tab;
+3. Copy and Paste your Python installation path into the ***“Python Path”*** field;
+4. Then, the plugin will install the necessary libraries to run the Extract Method and Extract Class refactorings.

 ## Tool in action